DoubleClickPreferred/folder-layout/duplicati/README.md

 ```
 C:/home/
   core/                   --> clone of the core project from R:/repositories/core/
-  duplicati/              --> source or copy of B:/home/duplicati/
+  duplicati/              --> image of B:/home/duplicati/, scripts of backups and restores + the Duplicati database file
   static/                 --> sole folder backed up by Duplicati
   work/                   --> contains any Git clone from R:/repositories/work/